Jagoum/Todo_App/README.md

 This project is to build a todo app.

 ### Features
-Serd: It uses serde to format the data in human understanable
+Serde: It uses serde to format the data in human understandable

 Setup
 -----